WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="text-align: left;">
-  I am on a server called WSCTXAPP301T but the registry key for this value is pointing to the system I did my sequencing on. Â I changed the value to the actual server name and did a registry search for "WSAPVSEQ07" to see if it appeared anywhere else. Â It did in one other location so I modified the value there as well to point to the local server:
+  I am on a server called WSCTXAPP301T but the registry key for this value is pointing to the system I did my sequencing on.
+I changed the value to the actual server name and did a registry search for "WSAPVSEQ07" to see if it appeared anywhere else.
+It did in one other location so I modified the value there as well to point to the local server:
 </div>

 <div style="text-align: left;">